 rise to the top

-Challenge #1 : When the people around you are using questions of faith to create a 'better than' distinction, have the guts to step forward and say, 'No, that's against the gospel'.
+Challenge #1 : When the people around you are using questions of faith to create a 'better than' distinction, step forward and say, 'No, that's against the gospel'.
 This can create anger and division -- but it is the same kind of division Jesus had to face in His own hometown synagogue.
 Truth can cause division, but it's the kind of division that strips away the blindfold layers over our eyes, so we can see the way forward.

 Challenge #2 : If you're in a divisive situation at work or in church, think of ways of harnessing the conflict.
 For instance, there may be theological lessons the combatants may need to learn.
 Or there may be common links or roots or purposes or commitments in the factions' different practices or tastes.
 Or there may be people who have the respect of all sides.
 Find these, and think of how to use them to strengthen commonness between them.
 A hint: you can't do this without listening, and then sharing what you've heard.

 "The church is catholic, universal, so are all her actions; all that she does belongs to all.
 When she baptizes a child, that action concerns me, for that child is thereby connected to that body which is my head too, and ingrafted into that body whereof I am a member.
 And when she buries a man, that action concerns me : all mankind is of one author..."

 "GOSSIP: (n.)
 A person who will never tell a lie -- if the truth will do more damage."

 ------ a definition, found on-line.